Abb-FilGal/EnemyOfMyEnemy/README.md

 Claustophobia - summon a spirit cage that traps enemies for a few seconds.
 Germ shield - cover yourself in germs that give you a temp shield.
 Haunt - teleports you to the nearest enemy within a radius and stun them breifly.

+Gustnevsson - god of beasts (WIP)
+-
+Zoo Keeper
+Gorillas

+wolves
+Grizzly bear
+porcupine
+Hercules beetle - XXXL size

+Grizzly gauntlets
+banana gun

+Tortuise shell - turn into a tortuise and recive a large damage reduction. giraff swipe - your neck grows large and you spin around the room stampede - wild animals swarm the screen, stunning and damaging all it hits.